Hadlock-Lab/FPdiffmaps/README.md

 ```
 pynndescent, numpy, scipy, matplotlib, scanpy, anndata, pandas
 ```
-Load the scipty functions.py by adding the script's path to the
+Load the scipt functions.py by adding the script's path to the

 ```
 new_path = "/PATH/TO/functions.py"